 All course content is underpinned by evidence-based best practice in accordance with the Australian Clinical Practice Guideline developed by COPE for the Australian government and approved by National Health and Medical Research Council (NHMRC).

 Once you've completed this perinatal mental health course via distance learning, you can:

 - Apply for perinatal mental health positions, confident in your knowledge and skills

 Gain skills and resources for assessing, managing and treating perinatal mental health conditions

 Perinatal mental health is a highly specialised field.
 It also brings unique contextual factors which must be considered and incorporated into the assessment, management and treatment of perinatal mental health conditions.

-Through the presentation of information and consumer insights, this online training course will equip you with models for undertaking a comprehensive perinatal mental health assessment and approaches to effective treatment and management.
+This course is designed to help you move away from a general mental health approach to one of specialised perinatal mental health practice, in line with the current National Guidelines.
+Through the presentation of information and consumer insights, this course will equip you with models for undertaking a comprehensive perinatal mental health assessment and approaches to effective treatment and management.